yiisoft/validator/docs/guide/conditional-validation.md

 );
 ```

-Using the class has the benefit of the code reuse possibility.
+Using the class has the benefit of the code reusability.

 ### Using the same non-default empty criteria for all the rules